operator-framework/operator-sdk/doc/ansible/dev/advanced_options.md

 ## Max Workers

+Increasing the number of workers allows events to be processed concurrently, which can improve reconciliation performance.

 Worker maximums can be set in two ways.
-Ansible-based operator **authors** can set the default by including extra args to the operator container in `operator.yaml`.
+Operator **authors and admins** can set the max workers default by including extra args to the operator container in `operator.yaml`.
 (Otherwise, the default is 1 worker.)

+**NOTE:** Admins using OLM should use the environment variable instead of the extra args.

 ``` yaml
 - name: operator